-If you're thinking about hiring a personal injury lawyer, you may have noticed that the playing field is quite crowded.
-With so many attorneys available, it may be difficult to know who to hire.
-In this article, we'll discuss the kinds of questions that could help you find the right fit for you and your personal injury case.
+If you've taken any steps toward hiring a personal injury lawyer, you may have noticed that the playing field is quite crowded.
+With so many attorneys to choose from, it can be difficult to make a final decision.

-"Personal injury" is a large practice umbrella, and a number of different kinds of cases can be found under it, including:
+"Personal injury" is a large practice umbrella, and a number of different categories of cases can be found under it, including:

 Many of the above categories can be further subdivided.
 For instance, medical malpractice can include birth injuries, traumatic brain injuries, surgical errors, and misdiagnosis.